deepchecks/deepchecks/docs/source/getting-started/installation.rst

 Istallation of deepchecks for CV should be stated explicitly and it includes both the installation of the tabular version and of the computer vision subpackage.
-Example commands from above should be altered to install `"deepchecks[vision]"`.
+Example commands from above should be altered to install `deepchecks[vision]`.

 Using Pip